 BSR’s Approach to Managing Low Back Pain

-The physical therapists at BSR will educate you about your problem and provide you with the tools to manage on your own.
-In most cases, individuals can manage their back pain without medications, injections or surgery.
-Even when back pain persists for a long time, an active approach can be very effective.
+The physical therapists at BSR educate you about your problem and provide you with the tools to manage on your own.
+In most cases, you will manage your back pain without medications, injections, or surgery.
+Even when back pain persists for a long time, an active approach is very effective.
 Therefore, understanding that back pain is a common occurrence and usually not due to any serious damage is the first step to recovery.

 Commonly Prescribed Low Back Exercises